 Why wouldn’t we take more money when we could?
 For the same reason we didn’t take money over the last five years: money isn’t free.
 And I don’t mean just the equity you give up—that’s the obvious part.
 Less obvious, but possibly even more important, is the impact that having lots of cash in the bank has on a company.
 The innovation around the Storage Pods resulted out of necessity; we couldn’t afford to pay for overpriced storage.
 So much of the Backblaze culture is built on the goals of being focused, efficient, and creative.
 Having a ton of cash could tug at those goals.
 At our scale now, a few million dollars is useful, but won’t change the culture.
 With $50 million sitting in the bank, I’m not sure I could say the same thing.
 Discussions like this one and others regarding growth, what products to build, whether a board seat was required, etc. helped us clarify which VCs saw the same path going forward that we did.

 Some VCs expressed interest in investing, some wanted to collect more data, and some said it wasn’t a fit.
 Since we had a profitable company and didn’t need to raise funding, I was happy with the first and last responses; the only path I didn’t want was one that would use up a ton of time we could otherwise spend building the business.

 Finding a Great Partner

 Sometimes when a company accepts VC money, its management team gets shoved aside.
-The new investors bring in their “talent” and start running the business, thinking this would maximize their returns.
-TMT was a perfect fit because, from the very beginning, they realized we wanted a partner, not a new management team.
-So, the team that built Backblaze into the company you know and love today, will still be running the show, only with the resources to do more.
+The new investors bring in their “talent” and start running the business, thinking this will maximize their returns.
+TMT was a perfect fit because from the very beginning, they realized we wanted a partner, not a new management team.
+So, the team that built Backblaze into the company you know and love today will still be running the show, only with the resources to do more.